Bounce rate is the percentage of people who leave your website after viewing only one page.

-A: A bounce rate of 35% is considered to be average and can vary depending on the industry.
-It’s important to compare your bounce rate to other websites in your niche or industry to get a better understanding of where your website stands.
+A: A bounce rate of 35% is considered to be good but can vary depending on the industry.
+It’s important to compare your score to other websites in your niche or industry to get a better understanding of where your website stands.

 Q: Is bounce rate a KPI?

-A: Yes, bounce rate is a key performance indicator (KPI) and can be used to measure the effectiveness of your website.
-It’s important to track your bounce rate over time to look for any changes and take action if needed.
+A: Yes, bounce rate is a key performance indicator (KPI) and can be used to measure how your website is doing.
+It’s important to track your metrics over time to look for any changes and take action if needed.

 Q: Is bounce rate a churn?

 A: No, bounce rate is not related to churn.
 Churn rates measure how many customers are leaving a service or subscription, whereas bounce rate measures how many visitors leave a website after only visiting one page.

 A: Yes, the formula is